spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ### Slack messages

-[Slack](../../integrations/slack.md) messages can also be controlled using the notification policy, but before creating any policies that interact with slack you will need to [add the slack integration to your Spacelift account](../../integrations/slack.md#linking-your-spacelift-account-to-the-slack-workspace).
+[Slack](../../integrations/slack.md) messages can also be controlled using the notification policy, but before creating any policies that interact with Slack you will need to [add the slack integration to your Spacelift account](../../integrations/slack.md#linking-your-spacelift-account-to-the-slack-workspace).

 !!! info
     The documentation section about [Slack](../../integrations/slack.md) includes additional information like: available actions, slack access policies and more.
 Consider exploring that part of documentation first.

-Another important point to mention is that the rules for slack require a `channel_id` to be defined.
+Another important point to mention is that the rules for Slack require a `channel_id` to be defined.
 This can be found at the bottom of a channel's _About_ section in Slack:

 ![](../../assets/screenshots/slack-channel-info.png)

-Now you should be ready to define rules for routing slack messages.
+Now you should be ready to define rules for routing Slack messages.
 Slack rules allow you to make the same filtering decisions as any other rule in the policy.
 They also allow you to edit the message bodies themselves in order to create custom messages.

-The slack rules accept multiple configurable parameters:
+The Slack rules accept multiple configurable parameters:

-- `channel_id` - the slack channel to which the message will be delivered (**Required**)
+- `channel_id` - the Slack channel to which the message will be delivered (**Required**)
 - `message` - a custom message to be sent (**Optional**)

 #### Filtering and routing messages

-For example if you wanted to receive only finished runs on a specific slack channel you would define a rule like this:
+For example if you wanted to receive only finished runs on a specific Slack channel you would define a rule like this:

 ```opa
 package spacelift